Gaia-G/SPeDaC-corpora/README.md

 The annotations are sentence-level and in WebAnno TSV v3.3 format.

-The resource has been evaluated in: Gaia Gambarelli, Aldo Gangemi, Rocco Tripodi: Is Your Model Sensitive?
-SPeDaC: A New Benchmark for Detecting and Classifying Sensitive Personal Data, ArXiv
+The resource has been evaluated in: G. Gambarelli, A. Gangemi and R. Tripodi, "Is Your Model Sensitive?
+SPEDAC: A New Resource for the Automatic Classification of Sensitive Personal Data," in IEEE Access, vol. 11, pp. 10864-10880, 2023, doi: 10.1109/ACCESS.2023.3240089.

 Please, use the reference above to cite the work.